-Approach is a unique program that focuses on helping teens between the ages of 14-17 to overcome their battles with behavioral issues that stunt their emotional and psychological growth.
+Approach is a unique behavioral health wilderness treatment program that focuses on helping teens between the ages of 14-17 to overcome their battles with issues that stunt their emotional and psychological growth and cause development disorders.
 We work hands-on with each of our students as they push through their different challenges, many of which include the following:

 - Avoidance behaviors